dropbox/SwiftyDropbox/README.md

 ## Try some API requests

-Once you have obtained an OAuth2 token, you can try some API v2 calls using the Swift SDK.
+Once you have obtained an OAuth 2.0 token, you can try some API v2 calls using the Swift SDK.

 ### Dropbox client instance